Cars brands and logos that start with L

 Land Rover Logo

-The world fame of the British company Land Rover brought its all-wheel-drive SUVs.
+The world-famous British company Land Rover brought its all-wheel-drive SUVs.
 The brand was founded in 1948 by the Wilkes brothers; the company began producing models based on the Willys car.
 Production was carried out at the facilities of the Rover Company, founded in 1887 by John Kemp Starley and William Sutton, to produce automobiles.
 In 2008, the brand was acquired by Tata Motors.
-In 2018, the company’s management launched a new project based on the brand – Cortex, which aims to create a line of self-driving robot cars for off-road and difficult weather conditions.
+In 2018, the company’s management launched a new project under the Cortex brand to create a line of self-driving robot cars for off-road use and in challenging weather conditions.

 Laraki Automobiles SA